limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 log=mrderp&pwd=derpderpderpderpderpderpderp&wp-submit=Log+In&redirect_to=http%3A%2F%2Fderpnstink.local%2Fweblog%2Fwp-admin%2F&testcookie=1
 log=unclestinky%40derpnstink.local&pwd=wedgie57&wp-submit=Log+In&redirect_to=http%3A%2F%2Fderpnstink.local%2Fweblog%2Fwp-admin%2F&testcookie=1
 ```
-Let's login to Mr. Derp's account with the password (`derpderpderpderpderpderpderp`) recovered from the packet capture.
+Let's login to Mr. Derp's account with the password (`derpderpderpderpderpderpderp`) we recover from the packet capture.

 ![screenshot-5](/assets/images/posts/derpnstink-walkthrough/screenshot-5.png)

-I uncovered a helpdesk ticket during the enumeration of Mr. Derp's account.
-Apparently, Mr. Derp had an issue with `sudoer`.
+I uncover a helpdesk ticket during the enumeration of Mr. Derp's account.
+Apparently, Mr. Derp has an issue with `sudoer`.

 ```
 $ cd /support